Online Active Model Selection for Pre-trained Classifiers: ALGORITHM AND ANALYSIS

-\begin{remark} If all the models are bad, that is, if $L_{T,*} \approx T$, then our algorithm \emph{will} query a lot of times, and the bound above is not loose.
-A simple example is illustrated in \pref{app:example-large-updates}.
-Better bounds on the number of queries are possible with more assumptions on the stream, e.g., when the stream is stochastic. \end{remark}

 \looseness -1 We now consider the quality of \mpick's recommendations for model selection.
 In the full generality of the adversarial setting, one cannot say much about the identification probability.
-However, if we restrict the adversary and assume that after some round $t_0$, the cumulative losses that the models incur start to diverge and keep a minimal gap of $\Delta$, we can give a sharp lower bound on the identification probability, as well as a stronger bound on accuracy gap. \begin{theorem}[Accuracy Gap] Assume $\tau\in[t]$ is selected uniformly at random and consider \pref{alg:algorithm} with recommendation $\pi_t = I_\tau$.
-Then, to reach an expected accuracy gap of at most $\epsilon$, it is enough to have a stream length at least
+However, if we restrict the adversary and assume that after some round $t_0$, the cumulative loss of the models start to deviate and keep a minimal gap, we can give a sharp lower bound on the identification probability, as well as a stronger bound on accuracy gap.
+We call an adversary $(t_0, \Delta)$-\emph{restricted} if there exists some expert $i^* \in [k]$ so that for all $t\geq t_0$, $\Loss_{t,j} \geq \Loss_{t,i^*} + \Delta t$ for all $j\neq i^*$.